statechannels/go-nitro/.adr/0016-closing-go-routines.md

 - A buffered chan will only get closed once it's buffer is read.
 This means a go-routine will read all the buffered entries before it finishes executing.
 By using a context we can halt the execution almost immediately.
 - It makes go-routine cleanup logic explicit and easy to see.
 It's now just a case statement for `ctx.Done`.
-- Minor but it would allow us to use other context features (such as timeouts) in the future.
+- Minor but it would allow us to use other context features, such as timeouts, in the future.

-Due to these benefits, and the limited use of go-routines, we should update our structs to use a cancelable context where reasonable.
+Due to these benefits, and the limited use of go-routines, we should update our structs to use a cancelable context to signal to a go-routine to stop executing.

 ```golang
 	toRoutine := make(chan int)